 Formulary

-a non-toxic developer for pinhole camera images that you can make from common kitchen and laundry ingredients.
+Introducing a non-toxic developer for pinhole camera images that you can make from common kitchen and laundry ingredients.
 Suitable for science fair projects.
 Click here.

 Protect yourself against the day your favorite film developer becomes unavailable, or difficult to acquire, by learning to mix it from raw chemicals.
 This is particularly an issue when your favorite developer is not widely stocked by camera stores.
 Never mixed photo chemicals before?
 It's neither difficult nor dangerous.
 For a good start, consult The Darkroom Cookbook (click here).